elena-kashtanova/3d-configurator/README.md

 That way, if we load an object from the database on the client side, we can check its type, if it's a primitive - parse the parameters from JSON and use them to create a mesh.
 Using a primitive should make the model easier to edit.
 If the type is BufferGeometry, unknown or missing - we'll still be able to use attributes and BufferGeometry as a fallback.

 ## What Else Could Be Done
-- More properties for the 3D entity (normals, uvs etc)
 - Unit tests
 - More specific validation checks for body data in accordance with business requirements
 - A more robust logger using something like Winston
 - API documentation with Swagger
 - Maybe some abstraction for services and routes would also be useful.
-If there were more modules - make interface more basic and extend them as needed for different modules.
+If there were more modules - make interface more basic and extend them as needed for different modules
-- Aliases instead of relative import paths